Oxford: Education

 The presence of the university has also led to Oxford becoming a centre for the education industry.
-Companies often draw their teaching staff from the pool of Oxford University students and graduates, and, especially for EFL education, use their Oxford location as a selling point.
+Companies often draw their teaching staff from the pool of Oxford University students and graduates; especially for EFL education which uses their Oxford location as a selling point.

 Tourism

 Oxford has numerous major tourist attractions, many belonging to the university and colleges.
 As well as several famous institutions, the town centre is home to Carfax Tower and the University Church of St Mary the Virgin, both of which offer views over the spires of the city.
 Many tourists shop at the historic Covered Market.
-In the summer, punting on the Thames/Isis and the Cherwell is a common practice.
+In the summer, punting on the Isis and Cherwell is a common practice.
 As well as being a major draw for tourists (9.1 million in 2008, similar in 2009), Oxford city centre has many shops, several theatres and an ice rink.